mrghosh/PMPLbot-Our-Facebook-Group-Bot/README.md

 We are not affiliated with Meghbela Cable & Broadband services private limited or PMPL.
 The group is created by Meghbela Broadband users to help other users.

-The scope of this app is describe below
+The scope of this app is described below

 1. Search for certain keyworks in the group feed and post automatic pre-composed replies if a match is found
 2. Comment on old posts which have no replies and bring them on top